HasanAbbadi/moyaser-api/README.md

 # Moyaser-API
-An api of extracted data from [hefzmoyaser](https://hefzmoyaser.net/mushaf)
+An endpoint to the official [hefzmoyaser](https://hefzmoyaser.net/mushaf) Api that provides an easier way of fetching data.

 ## Installation
 ```shell